To book call 020 8069 9000

 Getting the Best From People: 8 ways to empathise and motivate in difficult times

 The Civil Service and Public Sector are facing an incredibly difficult time, with budget cuts and political change threatening to undermine morale.
-However even in the face of such turbulence, leaders and managers still need to get the best from their staff.
+However, even in the face of such turbulence, leaders and managers still need to get the best from their staff.

 This half day course is designed to help participants make the most out of the eight key ways to enhance empathy and motivation.
 It will also explore how managers can learn more about the differences between team members and maximise the value diverse talents and perspectives can add to the team's overall performance.

-Getting the Best from People: 8 Ways to Empathise and Motivate in Difficult Times is a motivational course featured within our Leadership and Management series.
+Getting the Best from People: 8 Ways to Empathise and Motivate in Difficult Times is a motivational course featured in our Leadership and Management series.
 At Civil Service College, we pride ourselves on our ability to tailor our courses to each attendee’s role and organisations, ensuring that each delegate gets the most out of the training.
 Our courses and trainers are continuously updated and evaluated to ensure that we are always delivering the best service possible.

 Public Sector managers who want to get the best performance from their staff when they are facing ever-tightening budgets and intensifying delivery pressures.